 Merilee Jones, Finance Coordinator, is responsible for coordinating the activities of NNPHI’s payables and receivables.
 She is also involved in NNPHI's contracts processes and is instrumental in developing and maintaining the databases used for tracking and reporting purposes across the organization.
 Ms. Jones has more than fifteen years’ experience contributing to all levels of administrative support.

-Christopher Kinabrew, Director of Government and External Affairs, is responsible for enhancing awareness of NNPHI and its member public health institutes among national, state, and local partners.
+Christopher Kinabrew, Chief Strategy Officer, is responsible for enhancing awareness of NNPHI and its member public health institutes among national, state, and local partners.
 Mr. Kinabrew helps manage NNPHI’s overall communications and new business development.
 He also leads several NNPHI projects with the Centers for Disease Control and Prevention and private foundations, providing support and oversight to NNPHI staff and contractors.
 He was Esri’s Public Health Specialist from 2005-2010, linking public health geographic information systems (GIS) users worldwide as a liaison to the public health sector.
 He worked with NNPHI in its early years, beginning his public health career as an intern assisting the Louisiana Public Health Institute with proposal writing and policy research, with an emphasis on tobacco control and prevention.
 Prior to entering public health, Mr. Kinabrew worked in music and publishing.
 He graduated from Tulane University School of Public Health and Tropical Medicine and Tulane School of Social Work in New Orleans, Louisiana and Williams College in Williamstown, Massachusetts.

-Whitney Magendie is a program coordinator at NNPHI.
+Whitney Magendie is a convening specialist at NNPHI.
 She works with the Strengthening the Community of Practice for Public Health Improvement (COPPHI) project, supporting quality improvement and accreditation work.
 Ms. Magendie also assists in coordinating the biannual COPPHI Open Forums for Quality Improvement in Public Health, hosted by NNPHI and funded by the Robert Wood Johnson Foundation.
 Before joining NNPHI, Ms. Magendie worked as a development coordinator at Ipas, a global health nonprofit focused on women’s health and rights based in Chapel Hill, North Carolina.
 She has also interned in the Research Utilization Unit of FHI 360, and served as the student coordinator of Tulane University’s Hubert H. Humphrey Fellowship, a program funded by the State Department that brings mid-career professionals from developing countries to the U.S. for study and immersion.
 A native Louisianan, Ms. Magendie has an MPH in international health from Tulane University’s School of Public Health and Tropical Medicine in New Orleans, Louisiana and a BA in political science and romance languages from the University of North Carolina at Chapel Hill.

 Erin Marziale, Associate Director, Member Services, provides direction and support for a portfolio of services to NNPHI members, including educational opportunities like the NNPHI Annual Conference, communications and funding opportunities, and the management of projects between NNPHI members and national funders such as the Centers for Disease Control and Prevention and the Robert Wood Johnson Foundation.
 She develops and provides tailored technical assistance to pre-emerging, emerging, and established public health institutes through one-on-one coaching, group learning activities, and connectivity to relationship-based mentoring from institute leaders.
 Before joining NNPHI, Mrs. Marziale was team lead at the Louisiana Public Health Institute for the 2006 Louisiana Health and Population Survey, a rapid population estimate in selected hurricane-effected parishes of Louisiana.
 Mrs. Marziale also developed and managed a community recovery center in the Tremé neighborhood in New Orleans for families returning to their homes after Hurricane Katrina.
 She is a returned Peace Corps volunteer, Guyana 1999-2001.
 She holds an MPH from Tulane University School of Public Health and Tropical Medicine and a BA in anthropology from the University of Massachusetts, Amherst.

-Sarah McKasson, Evaluation Coordinator, helps coordinate activities for national evaluations, including the Centers for Disease Control and Prevention’s National Public Health Improvement Initiative (NPHII).
+Sarah McKasson, Research and Evaluation Analyst, helps coordinate activities for national evaluations, including the Centers for Disease Control and Prevention’s National Public Health Improvement Initiative (NPHII).
 She also provides evaluation support internally at NNPHI.
 Before joining NNPHI, Ms. McKasson served as a graduate research assistant at the Mary Amelia Women’s Health Education Center and primarily focused on quantitative analysis for a multitude of maternal and childhood health research projects.
 Ms. McKasson studied epidemiology at Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana and received her MPH in 2012.
 She has a BA from Miami University in Oxford, Ohio.

 Jennifer McKeever, Associate Director for Public Health Improvement, collaborates with funders, national public health organizations, and NNPHI members to implement national programs in the following areas: evidenced-based public health, public health accreditation, quality improvement, and community health improvement.
 In 2008, Ms. McKeever moved from the organization’s office in New Orleans to open a new branch in Washington, DC.
 Prior to joining NNPHI, she oversaw HIV testing and counseling with the Louisiana Office of Public Health, a program that conducted 75,000 HIV tests and trained 200 HIV counselors annually.
 She also managed community-based programs providing HIV services across the state.
 Earlier in her career, Ms. McKeever worked as a program director for a residential facility for persons living with AIDS, as an ESL teacher and caregiver for children in Honduras, and as an employment coach for persons with developmental disabilities.
 She received a MSW and MPH from Tulane University in New Orleans, Louisiana.